-Healthcare facilities should follow manufacturer's recommendations for proper cleaning, disinfection, and sterilization of all reusable equipment.
-In addition, good practices suggest the following:
+The NYSDOH (2011, 2008) requires that healthcare facilities follow manufacturer's recommendations for proper cleaning, disinfection, and sterilization of all reusable equipment.
+In addition:

 - Designate staff responsible for maintaining proper reprocessing procedures. - Ensure designated staff members are properly trained in reprocessing each piece of equipment. - Follow FDA guidelines for reprocessing equipment designated for single use. - Maintain a log of all equipment reprocessing.